mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 };
 ```

-handler.js
+*handler.js*

-I used short library that does the job of shortening our url and storing them against a mongodb schema via promises.
+I used [short nodejs package][1] library that does the job of shortening our url and storing them against a mongodb schema via promises.
 It´s very important not to use conole.log after the "shortURLPromise.then" statement.
 Why?
 If we do so, the caller of our callback context (index.js) would think is the response.